zaius/docs/content/docs/using-the-cli/pulling-containers.md

 wercker pull <BUILD-ID>
 ```

+This will download the container as a `tarball`.
+If you have a working Docker environment and you want to directly load the container
+after download, than use the `--load` flag.

+If you've already downloaded a `tarball`, you will get an error message that the `container.tar` already exists.
+You must
+either delete the file, or use the `-f` flag and rerun the `wercker pull` command.

 You can also query for a certain build.
 For this, you need the *name*
 of the owner and *project-name* on wercker.
 Then you can optionally give some
 extra queries such as *branch* or result.